 How Do You Order an Accident Report Online?

-You can obtain a copy of the accident report right away if the Texas Department of Transportation has already made the report available online for purchase.
+You can obtain a copy of the accident report right away if the Texas Department of Transportation has already made the report available online

 If the link does not work the website is: